 - low blood pressure

-Other drugs that doctors may prescribe for heart failure include digoxin and aldosterone antagonists.
+Another drug doctors may prescribe for heart failure is digoxin.

 Digoxin (Lanoxin) is a drug that: